olive004/synbio_morpher/README.md

-# Gene circuit failure
+# Gene circuit evolutionary stability

-Predicting alternative steady states that may arise in a heterologous gene circuit from perturbations.
+Build, simulate, and analyse genetic circuits and the effect of mutations.

 ## Usage